barseghyanartur/Pringled__pyversity/README.md

 ## Motivation

-Traditional retrieval systems rank results purely by relevance (how closely each item matches the query) While effective, this can lead to redundancy: top results often look nearly identical, which can create a poor user experience.
+Traditional retrieval systems rank results purely by relevance (how closely each item matches the query).
+While effective, this can lead to redundancy: top results often look nearly identical, which can create a poor user experience.

 Diversification techniques like MMR, MSD, COVER, and DPP help balance relevance and variety.
 Each new item is chosen not only because it’s relevant, but also because it adds new information that wasn’t already covered by earlier results.